Registering for Classes

 If a course has a prerequisite or corequisite, students will not be able to register for the course unless those requirements are in progress (not yet graded) or have been met.

 Prerequisite course(s) must be completed with a passing grade to be considered met.
 A grade of D is considered passing in most courses.
-A course requiring a prerequisite of C or higher will be designated in the course description.
+A course requiring a C or higher as a prerequisite will be designated in the course description.

 When students register for a course with an in-progress prerequisite, they must successfully complete the course to remain registered.
 The Registrar will administratively drop students when necessary.